culturesofknowledge/emplaces/models/README.md

 - [ ] Preferred name:

-- [ ] ... characterize calendars (inherited calendars; need to materualize for indexing; need source indication that it is inherited)
+- [ ] Characterize calendars (inherited calendars; need to materialize for indexing; need source indication that it is inherited)
-    - general issue here about materialization of inferred/implied/deduced information.
+    - [ ] general issue here about materialization of inferred/implied/deduced information.
-    - note that name attestations are *additions* to the primary info; no such for calendars.
+    - [ ] note that name attestations are *additions* to the primary info; no such for calendars.
-    - note 2 kinds of Julian calendars
+    - [x] note 2 kinds of Julian calendars
 - [ ] ...